terhechte/JKSMoviePlayerController/README.md

+FORK:
+There's a branch "non-autolayout-code" that contains a version of JKSMoviePlayerController that works without autolayout.
+It calculates the layout using struts.
+I needed this for a specific project.

 JKSMoviePlayerController is a little controller for easily adding user-controlled playback of videos to AppKit based applications using the AVFoundation framework.
 It's inspired, in spirit, by MPMovieController found in the iOS SDK.

 ![screenshot](https://raw.github.com/js/JKSMoviePlayerController/master/screenshot.png)